 How long does child support last in Florida?

 For instance, support may be extended if a child is between 18 and 19 and has not yet graduated high school.
-If a child has special needs which constitute physical or mental incapacity, child support may be continued beyond the child’s 19th birthday.
+If a child has special needs that constitute physical or mental incapacity, child support may be continued beyond the child’s 19th birthday.

 Can a Florida child support order be modified?